Charges and Coupling Strengths in Gauge Theories with Direct Product Symmetry Groups: Intrinsic vs. Extrinsic Charges

 So $\{{\Bold{e}_{l_i}^{(\sBold{R}_i)}}^{\dag}\}$ furnishes a conjugate representation of $G_i$ and is obverse to $\{{\Bold{e}_{l_i}^{(\sBold{R}_i)}}\}$.
 That is, $\{{\Bold{e}_{l_i}^{(\sBold{R}_i)}}^{\dag}\}$ represents the internal degrees of freedom of the anti-$G_i$-particles associated with $\{{\Bold{e}_{l_i}^{(\sBold{R}_i)}}\}$ since they are characterized by opposite quantum numbers.

 The analysis in this subsection has yielded two insights that may be useful in model building.
 First, the Lie algebra possesses a special basis that is particularly suited to model gauge bosons and their physical attributes.
 Second, the matter field irreps for the direct product group $G=\otimes G_n$ should include all relevant combinations of irreps of the subgroups $G_i$.
+This leads to all combinations of internal quantum numbers.